-There’s been a lot of talk about There’s been a lot of talk about ‘New Nordic’ recently as the world-famous Noma restaurant reopened at its new site, a former navy building on the border of Christiania…
+There’s been a lot of talk about ‘New Nordic’ recently, as the world-famous Noma reopened at its new site, a former navy building on the border of Christiania…

 ‘Noma 2.0’ opened to its first guests in February.
 It has space for only forty guests, is only open four days a week, and has a tasting menu set at a starting price of 2,300 DKK (£270).
-Despite this, its waiting list currently exceeds 1,000 and it plans to set up more of its “pop-up” ventures across major world cities next year.
+Despite this, its waiting list currently exceeds a thousand and it plans to set up more of its ‘pop-up’ ventures across major world cities next year.
 Noma, and the New Nordic revolution it embodies, seems to be stronger than ever.
-But why, and how, did such a perverse culinary experiment ever manage to come close at shaking up the gastronomic scene not only of Scandinavia, but of the world?
+But why, and how, did such a perverse culinary experiment ever manage to shake up the gastronomic scene not only of Scandinavia, but of the world?

 Twelve years earlier Denmark had experienced a culinary revolution, complete with leaders, an army of followers and a well-defined a cause, epitomised in a simple but all-encompassing ten-point manifesto:

 - To express the purity, freshness, simplicity and ethics associated with the Nordic region

 - To reflect the changing of the seasons